open-zaak/open-zaak/docs/introduction/upstream-api-parity.rst

 The base policy is that complying to these standards is a **must**, and the upstream standard defines compliance as:

-* the full API sepcification including run-time behaviour must be correctly implemented
+* the full API specification including run-time behaviour must be correctly implemented
 * implementations are not allowed to offer (proprietary) extensions on top of this standard